gwcbi/Bioinformatic_workshops/QC/README.md

 Expected results are:

-Extremely biased per base sequence content
+Extremely biased per base sequence content <br>

-Extremely narrow distribution of GC content
+Extremely narrow distribution of GC content <br>

-Very high sequence duplication levels
+Very high sequence duplication levels <br>

-Abundance of overrepresented sequences
+Abundance of overrepresented sequences <br>

-In cases where the PCR target is shorter than the read length, the sequence will read through into adapters [Amplicon library FastQC report](AmpliconSeq_R1_001_fastqc.html)
+In cases where the PCR target is shorter than the read length, the sequence will read through into adapters <br>

+[Amplicon library FastQC report](AmpliconSeq_R1_001_fastqc.html)

 #### BISULFITE-SEQ/BS-SEQ/METHYL-SEQ